Ceasefire offers hope to Russian candy factory owned by Ukraine leader

 The Investigative Committee in Moscow did not respond to a request for comment on the case.
 The Kremlin has long denied there is any political connection.

-The directors have now paid 211 million roubles (3.13 million pounds) to a Russian company for using the trademark "Swallow" on their "Swallow Songstress" sweets, finding the money from a deposit that had yet to clear when their accounts were frozen.
+The directors have now paid 211 million roubles ($5 million) to a Russian company for using the trademark "Swallow" on their "Swallow Songstress" sweets, finding the money from a deposit that had yet to clear when their accounts were frozen.
 But soon after that was settled, another Russian candy factory took it to court over the use of the word "Songstress" on the same sweets.

 The Lipetsk factory is also dealing with what its directors call "intrusive checks" by the tax authorities, although so far it has passed inspection.